feketedev/EnumerablesCpp/README.md

                                             .OrderBy   (&Measurement::time)
                                             .ToList    ();
 ```
-This example also demonstrates some optimization effort: since MinimumsBy and OrderBy needs a result cache (a vector) to work with,
+This example also demonstrates some optimization effort: since MinimumsBy and OrderBy need a result cache (a vector) to work with,
-of the exact same type as what's requested by ToList in the end, that cache can be passed down as a whole to ultimately be the
+of the exact same type as what's requested by ToList in the end, that cache can be passed down as a whole to ultimately become the
 requested result.
 (This is the fortunate case though.)

-[More complex operations, like Join, are not implemented yet.
-Scan/Aggregate is in an experimental-ish state.]
+> &#128712;&ensp;More complex operations, like Join, are not implemented yet.<br/>
+> &emsp;&thinsp;&thinsp;Scan/Aggregate is in an experimental-ish state.

 The implemented operations are found on the public interface of the *AutoEnumerable* class, located in [Enumerables_Interface.hpp](/Enumerables/Enumerables_Interface.hpp)